 Gradient

-The gradient must only be applied to the symbol at a 90 degree angle starting at the very tip of the head and finishing at the very tip of the mane of the lion head.
-The start point is at the top of the lion’s head which the hex color is #ff6633 and the stop point is at the bottom of the lions mane which hex color #ff3333.
+The gradient should be applied only to the symbol at a 90-degree angle, beginning at the very tip of the lion’s head and ending at the tip of the mane.
+The starting point at the top of the lion’s head uses the hex color #FF6633, and the gradient transitions downward to the bottom of the mane, ending with the hex color #FF3333.

 Final Logo